KTNL-TV: Post-CBS affiliation

 GCI exited broadcasting in 2020 by selling the rights to CBS in Anchorage and Southeast Alaska, as well as KSCT-LP, KATH-LP, and KUBD, to Gray Television.
 With the station's programming, assets, and network affiliation having been sold, Denali Media took KTNL-TV off the air on October 31, 2020.
 In 2021, Denali Media sold KTNL-TV back to Ketchikan TV.

 On December 11, 2023, it was announced that Ketchikan TV would sell KTNL, KDMD and three low-power stations to Bridge News LLC, backed by entrepreneur Manoj Bhargava, for $2.4 million.
 The sale was completed on March 12, 2024.
-As of December 2024, KTNL-TV was silent due to equipment failure.
+As of December 2024, KTNL-TV is silent due to equipment failure.